Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Results

 To determine theoretical parameters that fit the data best, $\chi^{2}(\lambda_{f},\lambda_{d})$, $\chi^{2}(K_{G})$, and $\chi^{2}(K_{G}')$ were calculated for the separate charges and summed to extract minimum values.
-The results along with $1 \sigma$ confidence intervals are $\lambda_{f}=-0.01{\pm}0.03$ GeV and $\lambda_{d}=0.11{\pm}0.09$ GeV for those introduced Ref.~\cite{trigluon_twists}, and $K_{G}=0.0006^{+0.0014}_{-0.0017}$, and $K_{G}'=0.00025{\pm}0.00022$ for those introduced in Ref.~\cite{trigluon_twists_Yoshida}.
+The results along with $1 \sigma$ confidence intervals are $\lambda_{f}=-0.01{\pm}0.03$ GeV and $\lambda_{d}=0.11{\pm}0.09$ GeV for parameters introduced Ref.~\cite{trigluon_twists}, and $K_{G}=0.0006^{+0.0014}_{-0.0017}$, and $K_{G}'=0.00025{\pm}0.00022$ for parameters introduced in Ref.~\cite{trigluon_twists_Yoshida}.
 This corresponds to the first constraints on $(\lambda_{f}, \lambda_{d})$, and is in agreement with previous constraints on $K_{G}$ and $K_{G}'$ derived in Ref.~\cite{trigluon_twists_Yoshida}.
-Figure~\ref{fig:LamParam} summarizes the results of the statistical analysis performed to extract best-fit parameters $\lambda_{f}$ and $\lambda_{d}$, in which case the theoretical asymmetries depend on both parameters.
+Figure~\ref{fig:LamParam} summarizes the results of the statistical analysis performed to extract best-fit parameters $\lambda_{f}$ and $\lambda_{d}$, where the theoretical asymmetries depend on both parameters.
 Nicely illustrated are the constraining power of the individual charges and the necessity of combining the charges in the statistical analysis.
-Each individual charge predicts that contributions from trigluon correlations are small, indicating that the best fit prefers $\lambda_{f}$ and $\lambda_{d}$ values that result in cancellation of their contributions to the asymmetry calculation.
+Both charges predict that contributions from trigluon correlations are small, indicating that $\lambda_{f}$ and $\lambda_{d}$ values that result in cancellation of their contributions to the asymmetry calculation are preferred.